 A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'.
-Such concerns are dealt with at the informal Stage 1 level described below.

-A formal complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.
+A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.

 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally (Stage 1), without the need to use the formal stages of the complaints procedure (Stages 2 and 3).
+Many issues can be resolved informally without the need to use the formal stages of the complaint's procedure.
 Sacred Heart High School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.